geospace-code/pymap3d/README.rst

 Caveats
 =======

-Atmospheric effects neglected in all functions not invoking AstroPy.
+* Atmospheric effects neglected in all functions not invoking AstroPy.
+Need to update code to add these input parameters (just start a GitHub Issue to request).
-Planetary perturbations and nutation etc. not fully considered.
+* Planetary perturbations and nutation etc. not fully considered.